andrew/ultimate-awesome/README.md

 - [awesome-awesome-wm](https://github.com/atsepkov/awesome-awesome-wm) - A curated list of awesome tools/scripts/configs for Awesome Window Manager.
 - [Awesome-Document-Image-Rectification](https://github.com/fh2019ustc/Awesome-Document-Image-Rectification) - A comprehensive list of awesome document image rectification papers.
 - [awesome-forensicstools](https://github.com/ivbeg/awesome-forensicstools) - Awesome list of digital forensic tools.
-- [awesome-sentiment-analysis](https://github.com/laugustyniak/awesome-sentiment-analysis) - Repository with all what is necessary for sentiment analysis and related areas.
 - [awesome-time-series-segmentation-papers](https://github.com/lzz19980125/awesome-time-series-segmentation-papers) - This repository contains a reading list of papers on Time Series Segmentation.
 This repository is still being continuously improved.
 - [awesome-Islam](https://github.com/AhmedKamal/awesome-Islam) - A curated list of awesome islam related projects, frameworks, resources and other awesomeness.
 - [awesome-data-agents](https://github.com/hkustdial/awesome-data-agents) - Continuously updated paper list on advancements in Data Agents.
 Companion repo to our paper "A Survey of Data Agents: Emerging Paradigm or Overstated Hype?".